About

 I can’t figure out how to have a high degree of certainty in what any cryptocurrencies will do.
 But I do think I can put together a decent return profile of a portfolio of stocks.

-But a trader may be able to predict the cash flows generated from trading the stock price.
+A trader may be able to predict the cash flows generated from trading the stock price.
 Hashtag Medallion fund.

 Overall, I believe in thoughtful opinions loosely held.
 I try to avoid tribalism that infects so many people.
+There’s exceptions to every rule, and nuance to every view.

-And I honestly don't care if I'm betting on the stock price or underlying business.
-If it seems like a good bet, I'll make it.
+And I don’t care if I’m betting on the stock price or underlying business.
+If it seems like a good bet, I’ll make it.

 I just want to make money with a reasonable degree of certainty, and do what makes sense at any given moment.